RikJansenTU/FontysInternship/Project_3/AI_Finetuning_Research.md

   Stylistic changes can help hide imperfections
 The bigger the image the more can go wrong
   Image to image, using a few base images to make sure composition etc are solid

+ First Finetune on eg PSV shirt, then use user photos to further finetune

 ### Tutorials
 https://www.youtube.com/watch?v=usgqmQ0Mq7g